 Magnification involves enlarging the image of an object so that it appears much bigger than its actual size.
 Magnification also refers to the number of times an object is magnified.
 For example, a lens that magnifies 100X, magnifies an object 100 times larger than its actual size.
 Light microscopes have three objective lenses that have different magnifications, as shown in Figure below.
 The ocular lens has a magnification of 10X, so a 100X objective lens and the ocular lens together will magnify an object by 1000X.

 Visible light has wavelengths of 400 to 700 nanometers, which is larger than many objects of interest such as the insides of cells.
 Scientists use different types of microscopes in order to get better resolution and magnification of objects that are smaller than the wavelength of visible light.
 Objects that are to be viewed under an electron microscope may need to be specially prepared to make them suitable for magnification.

-Electron microscopes use electrons instead of photons (light), because electrons have a much shorter wavelength than photons and thus allow a researcher to see things at very high magnification, far higher than an optical microscope can possibly magnify.
+Electron microscopes use electrons instead of photons (light), because electrons have a much shorter wavelength than photons and thus allow a researcher to see things at much higher magnification, far higher than an optical microscope can possibly magnify.

-There are two general types of electron microscopes: the Transmission Electron Microscope that shoots electrons through the sample and measures how the electron beam changes because it is scattered in the sample, and the Scanning Electron Microscope that scans an electron beam over the surface of an object and measures how many electrons are scattered back.
+There are two general types of electron microscopes: the Transmission Electron Microscope and the Scanning Electron Microscope.
+The Transmission Electron Microscope shoots electrons through the sample and measures how the electron beam changes because it is scattered in the sample.
+The Scanning Electron Microscope scans an electron beam over the surface of an object and measures how many electrons are scattered back.